-You may wonder if you can leave the Brussels airport during your brief layover.
-If you have at least 5-hours or more it should give you a sufficient amount of time before heading back to catch your flight.
-Anything less than that, I suggest you buy your waffles from the airport.
+You may wonder if you can leave Brussels airport during your brief layover.
+If you have at least 5 hours or more it should give you a sufficient amount of time before heading back to catch your flight.
+If anything less than that, I suggest you buy your waffles from the airport.

-To get through the airport during your return it is a breeze.
+Getting through the airport during your return is a breeze.
 Security is extremely organized and quickly gets you through.

 What Money To Use During Your Layover In Brussels

 Brussels is part of the European Union and uses the Euro.
-Cost of food and souvenirs are reasonably priced in the city, just make sure you have plenty of cash so you don’t have to pinch those pennies.
+The cost of food and souvenirs is reasonably priced in the city, just make sure you have plenty of cash so you don’t have to pinch those pennies.

 You are able to exchange your currency at the Brussels Airport at Travelx.
 Money can also be exchanged once you’re outside of the airport at Eurogold, Ria, or DME Change.
 Check out their opening hours prior to your layover.
 However, many places in Brussels accept credit and debit cards.

-Brussels is on top of their game and have one of the most tourist friendly airports I have explored compared to other countries.
+Brussels has one of the most tourist-friendly airports I have explored compared to other countries.

 Arrive By Metro

 Taking the metro to Brussels city center is quick and cheap.
 To get to the metro follow the pictures with a metro train.
-Just incase you missed it (which you won’t), the Brussels metro is located on floor -1.
-When you arrive to the correct floor, you will see ticket booths in front.
+Just in case you missed it (which you won’t), the Brussels metro is located on floor -1.
+When you arrive at the correct floor, you will see ticket booths in front.
 If you’re having difficulty purchasing your ticket officers are nearby ready to assist you with any questions you may have.

 You need a roundtrip ticket for Brussels-Central/Bruxelles-Centraal and back to the airport for your layover in Brussels.
-Roundtrip ticket costs €25, after you purchased your ticket head to line 3, which gets you to the main center in Brussels.
-Estimated time of arrival is 17-minutes.
+A roundtrip ticket costs €25, and after you purchase your ticket head to line 3, which gets you to the main center in Brussels.
+Estimated time of arrival is 17 minutes.